-OAuth 2.0 [draft-ietf-oauth-v2] does not define how an Autho4API Client can obtain the service parameters required to run the protocol:
+OAuth 2.0 [RFC6749] does not define how an Autho4API Client can obtain the service parameters required to run the protocol:

-- Server endpoints URLs; - Server capabilities, i.e. supported protocol options; - Resource locations; - Scope Values and their mapping with resource access.
+- Server endpoints URLs; - Server capabilities, i.e. supported protocol options;

+- Resource locations; - Scope Values and their mapping with resource access.

 When these parameters are fixed and described in the service documentation of the network API, the Autho4API Client can statically embed these parameters prior to its deployment.
+The Autho4API Client can also dynamically refine fixed Scope Values, using a mechanism defined in Section 7.7.